cvetoslav/SmartBuoy/README.md

 **Hardware**

 We are going to use one 30W solar panel to collect solar energy and transfer the excess energy to the local electricity system.
-We will also use wave movement energy, which can be created according to Faraday's law.
+We will also use swell generated energy, which can be harnessed according to Faraday's law for electromagnetic induction.

-For the sensors, we are going to use the BME680 air quality, pressure, and temperature sensor, water purity sensor, and gyroscope for the wave height.
+For the sensors, we are going to use the BME680 air quality, pressure, and temperature sensor, water purity sensor, and accelerometer and gyroscope for movement detection.

-The 3D model will be 3D printed and covered with fiberglass for water resistance.
+The 3D model will be 3D printed and covered with fiberglass and resin for waterproofness.
 All of the sensors are going to be placed in the buoy, and the buoy will be moving on its Y axis on a long stick that has a solar panel on the top which helps prevent the buoy to get out of the stick.

+The data communication will be realized with the help of a low-power wide area network technology such as LoRaWAN®.
+The very high physical range of wireless data transfer (7~10 km) is perfect for constructing connected grid with all Smart Buoy units, even the ones in remote areas.
+Every buoy will relay the information from the others, until the signal finally reaches a receiving station, where the data will be uploaded to the database.

 ## Challenges we ran into